 Most of us who own homes or buildings have had run-ins with lawn & garden rodents, gophers, squirrels, moles, voles, chipmunks, field mice – you name it – someone’s experienced them.

-These pesky critters can ruin our gardens or manicured lawns in what seems like a heartbeat – and, darn it ‒ somehow they can even find their way under our foundation slabs.
+These pesky critters can ruin our gardens or manicured lawns in what seems like a heartbeat.
+Somehow they can even find their way under our foundation slabs.

 Have you noticed how you almost never actually see the varmints when they’re committing their acts of destruction?

-While both of ‘em are burrowers, the holes they leave behind are distinctive and can help you identify which is inhabiting your lawn space.
+While both species are burrowers, the holes they leave behind are distinctive and can help you identify which is inhabiting your lawn space.

 On the other hand, moles burrow aggressively – pushing up piles of dirt as they burrow, leaving a volcano-like mound around their hole.

-Where the moles or chipmunks burrow tells us lots about ‘em…
+Where the moles or chipmunks burrow can tell us a lot about them.

 If you pay attention and can tell us where they burrow, it’ll help us understand…